productbrowserteam/product_browser_backend_Flask/README.md

 https://product-browser1.herokuapp.com/category/modify

-GET - used fill base with categories from Cat.txt - do not user otherwise, will end up creating duplicates in db.
+GET - used to fill base with categories from Cat.txt - do not user otherwise, will end up creating duplicates in db.

 https://product-browser1.herokuapp.com/category/json